 Chuck loved people.
 He was a nurturer.
 He worked as a health care provider for Life Share and the Moore Center.
 He opened his home to, and cared for, the handicapped.

 Chuck loved life.
 He lived life with a passion.
 He was creative.
 He loved cooking, gardening, photography, antiques, and music.
 He made his own delicious meals, desserts, and spirits.
 He threw lavish dinner parties for friends, always sending them home with full plates.

 Chuck loved his Irish heritage.
 Every Saint Paddy’s Day, he cooked the traditional corned-beef and cabbage feast for his friends.
 On March 17, instead of green, Chuck wore orange – proudly proclaiming that orange is also a color of Ireland.

-In December, 2012, at our annual holiday party, Chorus members proposed a toast to Chuck with a bottle of champagne that he had made and given to Chorus members.
-And on what would’ve been his 63rd birthday, January 27, 2013, the Chorus, along with some of Chuck’s friends, held an informal memorial service for Chuck, recalling special memories of our times with him, celebrating his life, reading poetry and scripture, and singing several of his favorite songs.
+On what would’ve been his 63rd birthday, January 27, 2013, the Chorus, along with some of Chuck’s friends, held a memorial service for Chuck, recalling special memories of our times with him, celebrating his life, reading poetry and scripture, and singing several of his favorite songs.
 As a final, emotionally moving tribute at the service, the Chorus sang Brothers Forever.

 Read more about Chuck and everyone in the Chorus on Our History page.